aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 And we can just delete the original `public/manifest.json` file.

-## Dynamically Generating the manifest.json with manifest.ts
+## Dynamically Generating the webmanifest with manifest.ts

 Currently verifying that this approach works.
 Will update this section soon.
 <!-- Another way to generate the `manifest.json` dynamically is by creating a `manifest.ts` file in the `app/` directory.
 This file can read the environment variable and return the appropriate manifest object, the same was as the API route could.